eliaschikwanda/iOS101-Prework/README.md

-# Prework - iOS101-Prework
+# Prework - *iOS101-Prework*

-Submitted by: Elias Chikwanda
+Submitted by: **Elias Chikwanda**

-iOS101-Prework is an app that shows my name, university name, and my aspirational job.
-It has the button that changes the background color.
+**iOS101-Prework** is an app that shows my name, university name, and aspirational job.
+It has a button that changes the background color.

-Time spent: 2 hours spent in total
+Time spent: **2** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] Users are see a screen with three labels and a button
+- [ ] Users see a screen with three labels and a button
 - [ ] Tapping the button changes the screen color to a random color

 ## Video Walkthrough